 One wrestler picks up another by his spandex shorts, muscles bulging as he tosses him across the ring.
 Another dives from the top of the post.
 Kicks and clotheslines are exchanged until slowly the wrestlers realize their victim isn’t the enemy they thought but a long-haired man in a white robe.
 The man is Jesus, come to offer salvation, and the event is not WWF but Ultimate Christian Wrestling, a one-of-a-kind combination of religion and professional wrestling.
 In Ultimate Christian Wrestling, directors Jae-Ho Chang and Tara Autovino follow the group’s leader Rob Adonis in his attempt to gain recognition from the mainstream Southern Baptists.
 Meanwhile, fellow wrestlers Billy Jack and Justin struggle with financial problems, divorce and finding a calling in life.
-I sat down with Chang and Autovino for a guest post on The Film Panel Notetaker to discuss the challenge of portraying these universal stories and the real, relatable characters that emerge in this very strange setting.
+I sat down with Chang and Autovino for The Christian Science Monitor to discuss the challenge of portraying these universal stories and the real, relatable characters that emerge in this very strange setting.

 FC: How did the film begin?
 Did you conceive of it as a story about Ultimate Christian Wrestling, or about the lives of the characters outside the ring?